Creamy Tuscan Chicken Pasta

 • Store leftover chicken pasta in a container and store in the fridge for up to 3 days.

 • PLEASE NOTE: *****To make this dish healthier we used almond milk.
-But you can use any other milk, heavy cream, or whipping cream if you don’t mind it.****
+But you can use any other milk, heavy cream, or whipping cream if you don’t mind the added calories.****

 top view creamy chicken pasta in a pan